facethesouth/require/docs/schematics.md

 # 1. Overview

-This document is for the hardware designer, or people who want to re-use the hardware design.
+The free and open source EDA software, KiCAD, is used for design.

-The schematics are split to 7 sheets organized into a hierarchy, which is mandatory for KiCAD.
+The schematics are split into 7 sheets, organized in a hierarchy.
+This is mandatory for KiCAD.

-`require.sch` is the top level sheet, containing all other sub-sheets and their connections.
-It also includes:
+- `require.sch` is the top level schematic, containing all other sub-sheets,  their connections and miscellaneous parts.

-+ connectors
-+ switch
-+ LED
-+ microchip's ec chip
-+ mounting holes
-+ miscellaneous parts and connections

-`power.sch` includes DC/DC and LDO circuits.
+- `power.sch` includes DC/DC and LDO circuits.

-`rk3328-power.sch` includes MPU's power, clock, and reset circuits.
+- `rk3328-power.sch` includes the processor's power, clock, and reset circuits.

-`ddr.sch` includes the MPU's ddr controller and DDR3 circuits.
+- `ddr.sch` includes the DDR3 circuits.

-`emmc.sch` includes emmc circuits.
+- `emmc.sch` includes emmc circuits.

-`wireless.sch` includes the AP6255 wifi/bt combo and its peripherals.
+- `wireless.sch` includes the AP6255 wifi/bt combo and its peripherals.

-`rk3308-io.sch` encapsulates rk3308's analog and digital IO used (or exported) in this design.
+- `rk3308-io.sch` encapsulates rk3308's analog and digital IO used (or exported) in this design.

-RK3308 has the following interfaces:
+RK3308 has the following peripherals:

 + three mmc controllers:
     + emmc, connected to emmc chip
-    + sdio, connected to wireless module
+    + sdio, connected to wireless module (wifi)
     + sdmmc, not used
 + LCD controller, not used
 + Fast Ethernet, not used
 + audio/i2s and codec, not used
 + usb0, connected to micro usb connector, device mode only, no otg
 + usb1, connected to pin header, host only
-+ saradc, analog io, 1 used for hardware versioning, others exported via pin header
++ saradc and 6 adc pins.
+One of them is used for hardware versioning.
+Others are exported via pin header
 + spi, i2c, uart, pwm, gpio etc.
     + 1 uart connected to bluetooth on board
-    + 1 i2c connected to ecc chip on board
+    + 1 i2c connected to ecc chip on board and not exported via pin header.
     + 1 gpio for LED and 1 for switch
-    + some of the remaining low-speed io are exported via pin header
+    + some of the remaining low-speed digital IOs are exported via pin header

 # 2. Power.sch

 RK3308 has no strict requirement for power-on sequence, according to hardware guy from Rockhip.

-Hug board uses discrete power ICs to implement the power supply.
+`rquire` board uses discrete power ICs to implement the power supply.

 There are following power domains: